-(a) To receive from the Management Committee a full statement of Account
+(a) To receive from the Central Committee a full statement of Account

-(b) To receive from the Management Committee a report of the activities of the Federation since the previous Annual General Meeting
+(b) To receive from the Central Committee a report of the activities of the Federation since the previous Annual General Meeting

 (c) To appoint, or re-appoint the Federations Auditors

 (d) To elect or re-elect the Federations officers, Chairman, Secretary, Treasurer, recorder, shore recorder

 (e) To elect or re-elect Committee members, the number of members present shall not be less than one third of current member numbers.